 This is the most important resource you need for planning any sort of road trip.

-Get your notepad ready or pop on over here to download a printable version of this road trip packing list.
+Get your notepad ready, or click here to download a printable version of this road trip packing list.

 It’s important to note, not all road trips are created equal!
 It’s impractical to think you’ll need the same gear trekking through Europe in a hire car in winter as you’ll need for a summer RV trip across the United States; we’ll include here a very general checklist for all types of road trips, plus additional items to consider in extreme weather and certain locations.